digime/digime-sdk-nodejs/documents/manage-accounts/onboarding-additional-sources.md

 // Redirect the user to the url returned and this will kick start the onboarding process.
 ```

-More details on types that can be passed into getAuthorizeUrl please check [here](../interfaces/Types.GetOnboardServiceUrlOptions.html).
+More details on types that can be passed into getAuthorizeUrl please check {@link Types.GetOnboardServiceUrlOptions | here}.

 The `url` returned might look something like this: